KaneFreeman/garden-planner/README.md

 # Garden Planner

 A simple garden planning app.
 Plan out your garden beds or indoor seed trays.
-Track when you planted, transplanted and harvested your plants.
+Track when you planted, transplanted, fertilized and harvested your plants.
 Get suggested next steps for your plants.

 Runs as a [Proressive Web App](https://web.dev/progressive-web-apps/).